icl-utk-edu/slate/INSTALL.md

         or other valid HIP architecture, separated by space.
         See https://llvm.org/docs/AMDGPUUsage.html

-    openmp
-        SLATE will compile with OpenMP by default.
-To compile without OpenMP, set `openmp = 0`.

     c_api
         Whether to build C API.
 Python is required.
 One of:
         1                   build C API